-For her research, Dr. Moffitt has received the American Psychological Association's Early Career Contribution Award (1993) and Distinguished Career Award (2017).
-Dr. Moffitt was also awarded a Royal Society-Wolfson Merit Award (2002-2007), the Klaus-Grawe Prize (2009), and was a recipient of the Stockholm Prize in Criminology (2007), NARSAD Ruane Prize (2010), and Klaus J. Jacobs Research Prize (2010).
+For her research, Dr. Moffitt has received the American Psychological Association’s Early Career Contribution Award (1993) and Distinguished Career Award (2017).
+Dr. Moffitt also was awarded a Royal Society-Wolfson Merit Award (2002–2007) and the Klaus-Grawe Prize (2009) and was a recipient of the Stockholm Prize in Criminology (2007), NARSAD Ruane Prize (2010), and Klaus J. Jacobs Research Prize (2010).
 She is a fellow of the Academy of Medical Sciences, the American Society of Criminology, the British Academy, Academia Europaea, Association for Psychological Science, and the American Academy of Political and Social Science.

-Dr. Moffitt works at Duke University in the USA, at the Institute of Psychiatry, King's College London in the UK, and at the University of Otago, Department of Psychology, in New Zealand.
+Dr. Moffitt works at Duke University in the United States; at the Institute of Psychiatry, King’s College London in the United Kingdom; and in the Department of Psychology at the University of Otago in New Zealand.

 11th Matilda White Early Stage Investigator Paper Awardees

 Adjunct Assistant Professor